JakeMa4o/My_portfolio/README.md

 Upload on LinkedIn

 Learn React frameworks Redux Materilazed UI etc

-For the fututre if there are a lot of emails coming from mailchimp maybe you could buy the subscription but if not then make it catch error or async in case of that show the email address with error text from the server side "Please email me on this mail"

 <!-- CHECKED ---- Today: Send the correct back info to CVUT ---- CHECKED -->